geoserver/geoserver-acl/README.md

 Requirements:

-- Java 11 JDK
+- Java 17 JDK

-A Java 11 JDK is required to build the project.
+A Java 17 JDK is required to build the project.

-If built with Java 17, the artifacts (e.g. those under [src/domain](./src/domain/README.md) and [src/plugin](./src/plugin/README.md) ) that are part of the GeoServer plugin, will nonetheless be compiled to Java 11 class compatibility.
+The artifacts (e.g. those under [src/domain](./src/domain/README.md)
+and [src/plugin](./src/plugin/README.md) ) that are part of the GeoServer plugin will still be compiled to Java 11 class compatibility.

 ```
 ./mvnw clean install